-I am a designer and graphic illustrator and narrator.
+I am a designer, graphic illustrator and narrator.
 My favorite material is first and foremost: Pencil.

 For coloring I prefer oil crayons, ink, aquarelles and of course: Photoshop.

-Recently I started to illustrate a graphic story, ROZSIKA, taking place in Berlin in 1938.
+Recently I was asked to illustrate a graphic story, ROZSIKA, taking place in Berlin in 1938.
 This project contains a lot of scenic setting.

-I will publish excerpts from the process of this work soon.
+I am showing here excerpts from the process of this work that is to be released in 2020.

-My drawing career started when I was born – I cannot remember myself not drawing.
-At school I wasn’t an A-grader in art class because I wasn’t staying in line, but always breaking out of it.
+My drawing career started the day I was born – I cannot remember myself not drawing.
+At school I wasn’t an A-grader in art class because I wasn’t staying in the margins, but always breaking out of them.
 My parents took this as a compliment and supported my passion.

 After a childhood of piles and boxes of drawings and aquarelles and a few won drawing-competitions I somehow landed at fashion-school.
 I assume my love for drawing figures and my admiration for dance-moves were a great help to figure out seam-lines and silhouettes for clothing.

 In 1998 I spent a year in Florence and Milan, Italy.
-But I didn’t like the exploitation of the fashion-system there so I went back to Germany where I became a copy-writer in a pr-agency in Cologne.
-I was responsible for the art-direction of an entire B-to-B-magazine for Elizabeth Arden, the New York cosmetic company.
+But I didn’t like the exploitation of the fashion-system there so I went back to Germany where I became a copy-writer at a PR-agency in Cologne, Germany.
+Here I was responsible for the art-direction of an entire B-to-B-magazine for Elizabeth Arden, the New York cosmetic company.

 In 2002 I opened my own fashion-boutique with a business-partner to make sure we can sell our very own creations – independent from all dictates of fashion.
 I wanted to transport the line of my pencil and the dynamic it created in the figures it drew into real life – into clothes.
 Over all these years I never stopped drawing, searching for the perfect line.

-In 2017 I opened a new shop with my husband, music-producer Royal Fia.
-This time we made it a cradle of creative expression.
-Music, clothes and illustrations and much much more.
+In 2017 I opened a new shop with my husband, Israeli music-producer Royal Fia.
+This time we made it a cradle of creative expression in music, clothes, illustrations and much much more.